rb12345/gnuplot_i/README.md

 Provenance
 ----------

-It was originally developed by Nicolas Devillard (2000) who also placed it in the public domain.
+This program was originally developed by Nicolas Devillard (2000) who also placed it in the public domain.
 Other authors have contributed to this library:
 * Peter Maresh (2010): compile and run on MS-Windows 7/64 using mingw64.
 * Robert Bradley (2004-2006): functional enhancements, see next section.